 Chauvet Cave Paintings (c.30,000 BCE)

-The Chauvet-Pont-d'Arc cave, home to the world's earliest known example of cave painting, was discovered quite by chance in the Ardeche gorge in 1994, by three speleologists - Jean-Marie Chauvet, Eliette Brunel-Deschamps and Christian Hillaire - while they were surveying another cave nearby.
+The Chauvet-Pont-d'Arc cave - the world's third oldest site of cave painting, behind the El Castillo Cave Paintings (39,000 BCE) and the abstract signs found at Altamira (c.34,000 BCE) - was discovered quite by chance in the Ardeche gorge in 1994, by three speleologists - Jean-Marie Chauvet, Eliette Brunel-Deschamps and Christian Hillaire - while they were surveying another cave nearby.
 Inside the Chauvet grotto, they found a 400-metre long network of galleries and rooms, covered in rock art and petroglyphs, whose floor was littered with a variety of paleontological remains, including the skulls of bears and two wolves.
 Some of these bones had been arranged in special position by the previous human inhabitants.
 Amazingly, Chauvet's entire labyrinth of prehistoric art had been left undisturbed since a landslide sealed off the entrance about 25,000 years ago.

 The discovery of the Chauvet cave, along with its galleries of prehistoric drawings, paintings and petroglyphs, was significant for two main reasons.
 First, both the content of the imagery and the artistic techniques used to create them, came as a major surprise.
 The types of animals represented was very unusual, because up until Chauvet most of the species depicted in Paleolithic cave art were animals that were hunted at the time.
 However, at Chauvet, it is the more dangerous animals - not generally hunted for food - that account for a majority of the images.
 Furthermore, Chauvet's Stone Age painters employed more sophisticated techniques of drawing, shading, perspective and composition in their murals than was previously expected, at least for the period in question.
 As a result, Chauvet contains numerous dynamic and powerful compositions consisting of multiple images skillfully executed and arranged to fit in with the contours of the cave chambers.
 There is also some evidence to suggest that a significant quantity of the charcoal drawings were painted by a single, master artist.